Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Students were allowed to dine in any mess of their choice.
 Even now, I remember that the mess bill was below 90 rupees.
 You could eat as much as you wanted without any restrictions.
 Many students, right after their games, would head straight to the mess.
 We’d often see plates piled high with chapatis and curries.

 The weekly feasts were another highlight, as students themselves organized these celebrations.
 The food served was so delicious that it was unmatched even at home.
-We only visited our homes once in six months during that time may be due to the delicious food served in hostel mess.I still remember GOPALAN OF A mess who was very friendly with students.
+We only visited our homes once in six months during that time may be due to the delicious food served in these hostel messes.I still remember Mr.Gopalan of A mess who was very friendly with students.
+My roommate, Dani, was often the mess representative, which ensured I had special privileges.
+I still remember the chicken biryani and the rich aroma that lingers in my memory.
+Even today, that taste remains etched in my mind.

-When I recall ragging, the image of Kannampulli Murali comes to mind (now known as a Maoist leader).
-Murali and his group were particularly notorious for ragging, and their actions are still etched in memory.
+When I recall ragging, the image of Kannampilli Murali comes to mind (now a well known Maoist leader).Mr.
+Murali and his group were particularly notorious for ragging, and their actions are still etched in my memory.
 Others who faced suspension included M.Surendran(Palghat), Rajan Kombra(Wynad), and Narendra Kona from Gujarat.
 Their lives were significantly impacted.

 It was while reflecting on my first year that these memories come back to me.
 Regardless, due to the strict implementation of rules, ragging has mostly disappeared from educational institutions.
 While there are some positive aspects of ragging, I stand on the side that believes it is not a good practice.
 Ragging often led to seniors dominating juniors, but it often became physically and mentally distressing, which is a harsh reality that cannot be ignored.
 As time went on, laws evolved, and attitudes shifted.

-Yesudas singing during a programme IN 1975
+K.J.Yesudas singing during a programme in 1975

-A skit
+A skit played during annual day

-Another painful event that comes to mind is the accidental death of Madaswami, which also happened during our first year.
+Another painful event that comes to mind is the accidental death of Mr. Madaswami, which also happened during our first year.Mr.
 Madaswami was a Tamil Nadu native studying pre-final Mechanical Engineering.
 The tragic incident happened while Madaswami and his friends were playing hockey on the terrace of C hostel.
 In an attempt to save a ball, Madaswami fell down and tragically lost his life.

 One of the significant events of our first year that remains unforgettable was a major exhibition that took place in our college.
-Huge no of people, numbering in the thousands, came from Kozhikode and surrounding areas to witness this exhibition.
+Large no of people, numbering in thousands, came from Kozhikode city and surrounding areas to witness this much acclaimed exhibition.
 The final-year students played a crucial role in making this exhibition a grand success.
 Since I was one of the first year students in the Civil Engineering Department, I was also involved in sharing information about various model display of bridges including cable-stayed bridge, which we had also helped to fabricate.
 Even today, I vividly recall the Clover Leaf design we showcased during that exhibition.

-P.Rajan(brutally killed during the emergency period)
+Mr. P.Rajan(Brutally killed during the emergency period)

 Mr P Rajan was our secretary cultural wing during pre final year.He was a good actor& singer

 The painful truth that many of those who were with us during those days are not available today .
-Mr P Rajan, who is well known in the incident as the “Rajan case”, was also my close friend.
+Mr. P Rajan, who is well known in the incident as the “Rajan case”, was also my close friend.
 Rajan was not only an excellent singer but also a brilliant actor.
-He was studying Civil Engineering and was in my class .He was a good student who was very keen in studying.
+He was studying Civil Engineering and was in my class .He was a good student who was very keen in studies.
 I always remember Rajan walking through the corridors of our hostel humming Malayalam songs.
 I still vividly remember the day I saw Rajan for the last time.
-It was in the morning at around 12 o clock on the fateful day, he met me in corridor of D- hostel and requested me to attend the University Arts Festival conducted at Farook College Calicut.
+It was in the morning at around 11 o clock on the fateful day, he met me in corridor of D- hostel and requested me to attend the University Arts Festival conducted at Farook College Calicut.

 "Peter, Sreedharan& Tom Joseph."